Temporary barbecue ban

 - Enjoy clean air at your favourite public park.
 Smoking has been banned in all City parks and multi-use paths since January 1, 2022.

 - There are 22 designated parking stalls (4 in the paved lot) east of the picnic grounds, 2 stalls in the lot off of Penzance Dr, 11 stalls in the lot south of the Eileen Dailly Pool & Fitness Centre, and 6 stalls in the paved lot fronting the McGill Library and Confederation Centre.

 - Confederation Park's playground has adapted play equipment and some limited access for wheelchairs and walkers.

-- The summertime spray pad has gently sloped edges that make it easily accessible for wheelchairs.
+- The summertime spray park has gently sloped edges that make it easily accessible for wheelchairs.
 It adds a great element of fun for accessible and integrated play.

-- There are 2 picnic shelters in the southeast area of the park (east of the playground and spray pad) with picnic tables designed for wheelchairs.
+- There are 2 picnic shelters in the southeast area of the park (east of the playground and spray park) with picnic tables designed for wheelchairs.

 - The play area is surrounded by a rubberized surface making it easy to walk or roll in the play area.

 - Accessible washrooms are available in the Field House.

 Confederation Park is open from dawn 'til dusk year-round.
 Please check at the entrance gates on the day of your visit for specific opening hours.